kashif-nawaz/SRIOV-VF-Plumbing-into-K8s-PODs/SRIOV-VF-Plumbing-into-K8s-PODs.md

 ### Add SRIOV CNI Plugin into K8s Cluster

--   Clon the git wiki [sriov-network-device-plugin ](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin) in your environment.
+-   Clon the git wiki in your environment.
 -   Cretae SRIOV Plugin daemonset.

 ```